joaovitorsilvestre/pytest-slow-first/README.md

 ## What it does?

-Execute your test suite with tests ordered by their durations on last successful run.
+Sort tests by their duration on the last run.
+Making slow tests run first.
 </br>
 </hr>

-## How it can make your suite run faster?
+## How can it make your suite run faster?

 Before all, these benefits only appear when running this plugin alongside with [pytest-xdist](https://github.com/pytest-dev/pytest-xdist).